dkshubert/unNESassary/README.md

   - type safety
   - elimination of undefined behavior
   - thread safety (this is a single threaded app, but interactions with system HW still results in some parallelism)
+- Portability can be improved
 - The C++ Core Guidelines suggests an alternative approach.
-- Code can be simplified, at no cost to emulation fidelity or performance, and the simplification adheres to the C++ Core Guidelines and is "safe", according to the safety requirements above.
+- Code can be simplified, keeping with the conditions above.
 - Code readability/understandability can be increased, keeping with the conditions above.

 ## Current Project Status